theonetruenerd/VenusLibraryDocumentation/docs/source/Inheco ODTC - unfinished.rst

   :return: A boolean as to whether the function returned successfully (1) or not (0).
   :rtype: Boolean

-.. py:function:: GetStatus(variable i_intDeviceID, variable o_strDeviceID, variable o_strState, variable o_blnLocked, variable o_strPMSId, variable o_strCurrentTime, variable o_intSILAReturnValue, variable o_strSILAMessage)
+.. ven:function:: GetStatus(variable i_intDeviceID, variable o_strDeviceID, variable o_strState, variable o_blnLocked, variable o_strPMSId, variable o_strCurrentTime, variable o_intSILAReturnValue, variable o_strSILAMessage)

   This function is used to retrieve the status of the device.

-  :params i_intDeviceID: The unique identifier for the device as returned by the :py:func:`Connect` function.
+  :params i_intDeviceID: The unique identifier for the device as returned by the :ven:func:`Connect` function.
   :params o_strDeviceID: Internal information of the device
   :params o_strState: State as reported by the device.
 One of the following values:'startup', 'resetting', 'standby', 'idle', 'busy', 'paused', 'errorhandling', 'inerror', 'asynchpaused', 'pauserequested', 'processing', 'responsewaiting'
   :params o_blnLocked: Lock state of the device